Rudbeckia fulgida var. sullivantii (C.L.Boynton & Beadle) Cronquist

 Bloom Time: Summer

-Rudbeckia fulgida var. sullivantii is a showy, daisy-like perennial with branched stems and long-petioled ovate or lance-shaped basal leaves.
-It grows that grows up to 3 feet (90 cm) tall.
-The basal leaves are up to 5 inches (12.5 cm) long and half as wide.
+Rudbeckia fulgida var. sullivantii is a showy daisy-like perennial with branched stems and long-petioled, ovate or lance-shaped basal leaves.
+It grows up to 3 feet (90 cm) tall.
+The basal leaves are up to 5 inches (12.5 cm) long and half wide as they are long.
 The stem leaves are smaller, with short petioles, and get progressively smaller up the stems.
 The leaves and stems are hairy, and the leaves have prominent veins.
-The numerous flower heads are a little less than 3 inches (7.5 cm) across, with purple-brown disk florets and 10 to 20 brilliant yellow-orange ray florets.
+The numerous flower heads are less than 3 inches (7.5 cm) across, with purple-brown disk florets and 10 to 20 brilliant yellow-orange ray florets.
 The plant spreads by underground stems called rhizomes and forms large clumps.

 USDA hardiness zone 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).